microchip-pic-avr-examples/pic16f13145-clb-dice-mplab-mcc/README.md

 ### Output

 To generate the outputs for the pips (LEDs), a LUT is used on each output.
-To determine the values in the LUT, go through the list of possible input values and determine for each pip if it should be ON (1) or OFF (0).
-Since the timer starts at 0, the outputs are all offset by 1 (in other words an input of 0 is a dice roll of 1).
+To determine the values in the LUT, go through the list of possible input values and determine for each pip if it should be ON (`1`) or OFF (`0`).
+Since the timer starts at 0, all outputs are offset by 1, which means that an input of 0 is a dice roll of 1.

 A copy of the LUTs is shown below.